CGCL-codes/PMiner/README.md

 ## Version update
 ---
 1.Modify the original format of using node storage to use storage matching edges \
-2.Use in-degree constraints to trim intermediate result sets during result combination。
+2.Use in-degree constraints to trim intermediate result sets during result combination

 ## Installation
 ---